Lingy12/Orbital_20/README.md

 ## Extension Feature
 - Entend the study time after the timer finish but the work haven't done
 - Notification when user quit the application and alert if the input is not in correct format
-- Giving statistic about how much time the user spent on a certain module
+- Giving statistic about how much time the user spent on a certain module and use pie chart to display it

 ## Milestone #3